breitnw/rhyolite-fluids/README.md

 rhyolite = { version = foo, features = ["marched"] }
 ```

+As of now, ray-marched rendering is unstable and does not feature support for custom functions, so it's not recommended to use.
+These feature flags, therefore, will avoid bloating binaries with unnecessary code.

 ---

 The code of this library is based partly on [Taidaesal's Vulkano tutorial](https://github.com/taidaesal/vulkano_tutorial), which, in turn, is based